 Once I am able to bring a person over to the computer screen so they can see what those movements and stances look like on camera, the rest of the session is a snap!

-There’s one other way shooting tethered is vital – during sessions, the amazing makeup artists from The Beauty Patrol use it as well.
-They watch the screen the entire shoot and make adjustments as needed once they see how the makeup looks under the lights, on camera.
+If you have decided to work with one of the amazing makeup artists that I work with, tethering is also vital to them.
+During sessions, the amazing makeup artists from The Beauty Patrol watch the screen the entire shoot and make adjustments as needed once they see how the makeup looks under the lights, on camera.
+Things can sometimes look slightly different when under the bright lights.
+Being able to see those things and make adjustments is an amazing benefit for working tethered for your professional headshot appointment.

-I started shooting tethered 3 years ago and it was a game-changer.
-Now I cannot even think about doing a headshot session without that tool in my arsenal.
+I started shooting tethered in 2013 and it was a game-changer.
+I can’t even think about doing a headshot session without that tool in my arsenal.